Righting our generational wrongs

 Marie

-Rejection is God’s preservative
+Rejection was God’s preservative

 Prayer: